cubiclesoft/js-flexforms/docs/flex_forms.md

 * options - An object containing options that defines the content to display.
 * errors - An object containing key/value pairs of error messages to display with fields (Default is null).
 * request - An object containing key/value pairs of simulated request data (Default is null).
+* ffobjs - An array containing FlexForms objects (Default is undefined).

 Returns:  A DOM node containing the form wrapper.

 This function takes in an input options object and optional error mapping and request objects and generates a HTML form and returns it.

 See the documentation for [PHP FlexForms Generate()](https://github.com/cubiclesoft/php-flexforms/blob/master/docs/flex_forms.md#flexformsgenerateoptions-errors--array-lastform--true) for a complete list of options.

+When using modules for FlexForms, the FlexForms objects (ffobjs) parameter must be an array that will be used track the objects over the lifetime of each module.
+FlexForms Dialog transparently uses this feature.
+Modules automatically populate the array during `FlexForms.Generate()` and the application is expected to hold onto the array for the lifetime of the form.

 FlexForms.GetSelectValues(data)
 -------------------------------